Charlie Blackmon Player Props: Rockies vs. Dodgers

 - Blackmon hit .264 with 22 doubles, six triples, 16 home runs and 36 walks.

-- Blackmon picked up an RBI in 56 of 135 games last season, with multiple RBIs in 18 of them.
+- Blackmon picked up an RBI in 41.5% of his 135 games last year, with more than one RBI in 13.3% of those contests (18).
 He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.